fenago/ml-scikit-keras-tensorflow/labs/solution_4.md

     is likely because your model is overfitting the training set.
 One way to try to fix this is to reduce the polynomial degree: a model with fewer degrees of freedom is less likely to overfit.
-Another thing you can try is to regularize the model---for example, by adding an ℓ~2~ penalty (Ridge) or an ℓ~1~ penalty (Lasso) to the cost function.
+Another thing you can try is to regularize the model for example, by adding an ℓ~2~ penalty (Ridge) or an ℓ~1~ penalty (Lasso) to the cost function.
 This will also reduce the degrees of freedom of the model.
 Lastly, you can try to increase the size of the training set.